 Mile marker #42

-Hiking the Pipiwai Trail is the #1 reason why we decided to drive the loop.
+Hiking the Pipiwai Trail is the #1 reason why we decided to drive the loop on the Road to Hana; we simply could not miss these stops.
 We wanted to make sure we could complete the trail before it closed at 5pm, and that seemed unlikely if we drove to Hana and back in the same day.
 It was raining lightly as we made our way through the jungle, but we were well protected by the thick foliage of the forest.
 The Pipiwai Trail (3.8 mi/ 6.1 km) trail features a majestic banyan tree, gorgeous views of the Palikea Stream, a one-mile hike through a bamboo forest, and the towering Waimoku Falls at the end.
 I am so glad we got up early and didn’t miss out on this amazing hike!
-It remains one of my favorite trails ever for its diversity, and I highly recommend it to anyone visiting the Kīpahulu District of Haleakalā National Park.
+It remains one of my favorite trails ever for its diversity.
+I highly recommend it to anyone visiting the Kīpahulu District of Haleakalā National Park.

 Want more stops?